Pass the Real Estate Exam - Study Tips

-Utilize Practice Real Estate Exams
+Utilize Real Estate Exam Prep Courses

-- Step One: Take an initial assessment to discover your strengths and opportunities for improvement.
+1. Take an initial assessment to discover your strengths and opportunities for improvement.

-- Step Two: Dive into lessons that will help you overcome your weaknesses and improve your score.
+2. Dive into lessons that will help you overcome your weaknesses and improve your score.

 Study Real Estate Vocabulary

 You’re likely not surprised to learn that you should study if you’re interested in passing the real estate exam.
 But where should you start?
 Alongside your Exam Prep, remember to get back to basics and know your terms.
-A strong working knowledge of common real estate terms and vocabulary can give you the edge you need to tackle challenging exam questions.
+Strong working knowledge of common real estate terms and vocabulary can give you the edge you need to tackle challenging exam questions.
 Here are a few reasons to brush up on your real estate vocabulary before taking your exam:

-- Knowing this vocabulary can help you narrow four options down to two or three, raising your odds of a correct answer.
+- Knowing this vocabulary can help you narrow four options down to two or three, raising your odds of choosing a correct answer.

 - Seeing a sea of unfamiliar terms on your exam can be nerve-wracking.
 By increasing your knowledge of these terms, it will be easier to stay calm and answer the exam questions.

 With this information in mind, you may be wondering what is the best way to study real estate vocabulary.
 The CE Shop offers a variety of resources to help you master common real estate terms and vocabulary.
 You can also increase your comfort level with key terms by subscribing to real estate journals and other industry publications.
-By the time your exam date arrives, you will find that you recognize more content than you anticipated.
+By the time your exam date arrives, you may just find that you recognize more content than you anticipated.

 As you begin the exam, start by answering the questions that seem easiest to you.
 This strategy will boost your confidence and leave you with the remainder of the time to focus on the questions that are more difficult.